 The Timberwolf section is open to youth of all genders, aged 8–10 (grades 3 through 5).
 The Timberwolf Section is referred to as a Pack; the smaller group is known as a Six.

 The Timberwolf program is focused on hands-on outdoor skills, meaningful community service, and the strengthening of the Pack.
 There is a lore and magic to the Timberwolf program that is based on The Jungle Book, as written by Robert Baden-Powell‘s friend, Rudyard Kipling.
 In The Jungle Book, the human child Mowgli is raised in a pack of wolves, and taught The Laws of the Jungle by a series of animals.
 So, too, the Timberwolf in their Pack will learn the laws of the jungle and the power of community.

 All adult leaders must register with BPSA as Rovers and complete a Brownsea Training Course within their first year of membership.
 A minimum of two registered adult leaders is required whenever youth scouts are present.

 BPSA Timberwolf Handbook – online handbook for all Timberwolf scouts.
-Click here to order a coil-bound version.
+Print version pending.

 Wolf Cub Handbook – original Wolf Cub handbook by Robert Baden-Powell